chucksn/World-Radio/README.md

 3. **Search/Select Country Feature**

 - This is a search or select feature that enable's you search or select a country in other to load available internet radio station's in the selected country.

 4. **Customized animated audio player**

 5. **Favorite Feature**

 6. **Responsiveness on other device sizes**

-- This app uses CRUD operations on the backend to implement the auth and favorite feature.
+- This app uses CRUD operations on the backend to implement the authorization and favorite feature.

 ## Tech Stack